-I’d started working markets towards the end of the previous summer.
-Things hadn’t been great, but getting up at the crack of when things (by UK standards) were still relatively warm was fantastic when compared to struggling for sales during the gruesome snow-filled winter.
+It wasn’t great, but getting up at the crack of when things (by UK standards) were still relatively warm was fantastic when compared to struggling for sales during the following gruesome snow-filled winter.

-Amongst all the doom and gloom, something new gave credence to the few embers floating about suggesting things were on the verge of the up.
+Amongst all the doom and gloom, something new gave credence to the few embers floating about suggesting things were on the verge of up.

-Not to mention, a guaranteed pitch and indoors to boot would be a Godsend.
+Plus, a guaranteed pitch and indoors to boot would be a Godsend.

-I haven’t been to Croydon for years; many of the landmarks on the map are new to me.
+Many of the landmarks on the map are new to me.

 ‘Cockneys of Croydon‘?